 Shaheeb Rizvi, Chief Operating Officer at Piera Systems, delivers a product demonstration at the December 2019 Vision Industry and Technology Forum.
 Specifically, Rizvi demonstrates the company’s computer vision-based smoke and vape sensor, the Canaree.
 Piera Systems provides solutions in air quality monitoring.
 The Canaree, based on the company’s innovative ASIC, is a sensor that can

 “Edge/Cloud Tradeoffs and Scaling a Consumer Computer Vision Product,” a Presentation from Cocoon Health

 Pavan Kumar, Co-founder and CTO of Cocoon Cam (formerly Cocoon Health), delivers the presentation “Edge/Cloud Tradeoffs and Scaling a Consumer Computer Vision Product” at the Embedded Vision Alliance’s September 2019 Vision Industry and Technology Forum.
-Kumar explains how his company is evolving its use of edge and cloud vision computing in continuing to bring new
+Kumar explains how his company is evolving its use of edge and cloud vision computing… “Edge/Cloud Tradeoffs and Scaling a

-Chris Osterwood, Founder and CEO of Capable Robot Components, presents the "How to Choose a 3D Vision Sensor" tutorial at the May 2019 Embedded Vision Summit.
+Chris Osterwood, Founder and CEO of Capable Robot Components, presents the “How to Choose a 3D Vision Sensor” tutorial at the May 2019 Embedded Vision Summit.
 Designers of autonomous vehicles, robots and many other systems are faced with a critical challenge: Which 3D vision sensor technology to use?
-There are a wide variety of sensors
+There are… “How to Choose a 3D

 “Selecting the Right Imager for Your Embedded Vision Application,” a Presentation from Capable Robot Components